Equity Incentive Plans

 The 2017 ESPP initial offering period, which began in June 2017, ran for approximately 24 months in length, and contained four 6-month purchase periods.
 Subsequent offering periods generally run for six months each.
 An employee’s purchase rights terminate immediately upon termination of employment or other withdrawal from the 2017 ESPP.
 No participant will have the right to purchase shares of common stock in an amount that has a fair market value of more than $25,000 determined as of the first day of the applicable purchase period, for each calendar year.

-The 2017 ESPP contains a provision which provides for an automatic annual share increase on January 1 of each year, in an amount equal to the lesser of (1) 2% of the total number of shares of common stock outstanding on December 31st of the preceding calendar year, (2) 150,000 shares or (3) such number of shares as determined by the Board.
+The 2017 ESPP contains a provision which provides for an automatic annual share increase on January 1 of each year, in an amount equal to the lesser of (1) 2% of the total number of shares of common stock outstanding on December 31st of the preceding calendar year, (2) 150,000 shares or (3) such number of shares as determined by the board of directors.
+The Company's board of directors did not authorize the automatic increase to the 2017 ESPP plan on January 1, for the year ended December 31, 2021.

 The following table summarizes the activity of shares available under the 2017 ESPP: